-Information about ‘regulated offers’ must be disclosed in a Product Disclosure Statement (PDS) and the Disclose register.
+Information about ‘regulated offers’ must be disclosed in a product disclosure statement (PDS) and on the Disclose Register.
 Together, this information must include all material information about the offer of a financial product and be up-to-date, accurate and understandable.
-The purpose of the information is to assist investors with their decisions on financial products.
+The purpose of the information is to assist investors with their investment decisions.

-It must be worded and presented in a clear, concise and effective manner and has a prescribed content and format to make offer information accessible to retail investors.
+The PDS is aimed at prudent but non-expert investors.
+It is required to be prepared in a clear, concise and effective manner and has a prescribed format and content to make offer information accessible.

-A compulsory Key Information Summary at the front of the PDS gives investors an overview of key characteristics and the specific risks of the financial product.
+A compulsory key information summary (KIS) at the front of the PDS gives investors an overview of key characteristics and the specific risks of the financial product.

 A PDS must comply with prescribed length limits.
 These limits are the maximum allowed – issuers are encouraged to use less where possible.
 The maximum limits are:

 |Managed investment scheme: